horiagali/Code-Metrics-Engine/README.md

 ## Features
 - **Code Complexity Evaluator**: Analyzes methods/functions for complexity, counting conditional statements.
 - **Basic Code Style Check**: Ensures adherence to a specified naming convention for method names.
+- **Method and line length chekcer** Highlights the methods/ lines which surpass a chosen limit.

+## Description
+The project adopts a modular structure, leveraging JavaFX for the GUI and FXML controllers for UI components.
+The FileCode class serves as the core for code analysis, parsing Java files and evaluating metrics like method complexity.
+Error handling ensures a smooth user experience, while internationalization enhances accessibility.
+Unit testing would bolster code reliability.
+The approach aims for modularity, usability, and code quality.
 ## Requirements
 - Java JDK 8 or higher
 - Gradle